 If the AMF had received an indication, from the SMF during PDU Session Establishment procedure (see clause 5.2.8.2.5) that the UE is using a PDU Session related to latency sensitive services, for any of the PDU Sessions established for the UE and the AMF has received an indication from the UE that supports the CM-CONNECTED with RRC Inactive state, then the AMF shall include the UE's "RRC Inactive Assistance Information" as defined in TS 23.501 [2].
 Otherwise, the AMF based on network configuration, may include the UE's "RRC Inactive Assistance Information" as defined in TS 23.501 [2].

 13. (R)AN to UE: The RAN performs RRC Connection Reconfiguration with the UE depending on the QoS Information for all the QoS Flows of the PDU Sessions whose UP connections are activated and Data Radio Bearers.
-The User Plane security is established at this step, which is described in detail in TS 38.331 [12] and TS 36.331 [16].
+For UE in CM-IDLE state, the User Plane security is established at this step, which is described in detail in TS 38.331 [12] and TS 36.331 [16].

 If the N2 Request includes a MM NAS Service Accept message, the RAN forwards the MM NAS Service Accept to the UE.
 The UE locally deletes context of PDU Sessions that are not available in 5GC.

-If the N1 SM information is transmitted to UE and it indicates that some PDU Session(s) need(s) to be re-established, the UE initiates PDU Session re-establishment for this/these PDU Session(s) after the Service Request procedure is complete.

-- For SSC mode 2, step 3 and step 4 defined in clause 4.3.5.1.1 are performed.

-- For SSC mode 3, step 3 and 4 defined in clause 4.3.5.2 are performed.

 NOTE 4: The reception of the Service Accept message does not imply the successful activation of the User Plane radio resources.

 NOTE 5: In case not all the requested User Plane AN resources are successfully activated, TS 38.413 [10] will define how to handle this.

-Editor's note: When/how the UE is notified about the successful completion of user plane activation is FFS.

 After the User Plane radio resources are setup, the uplink data from the UE can now be forwarded to RAN.
 The NG-RAN sends the uplink data to the UPF address and Tunnel ID provided in the step 4.

 The message may include N2 SM information(s), e.g. AN Tunnel Info.
 RAN may respond N2 SM information with separate N2 message (e.g. N2 tunnel setup response) if AMF sends separate N2 message in step 11.